-ABOUT SCHOOL OF COMPUTER SCIENCE AND APPLICATIONS
+SCHOOL OF COMPUTER SCIENCE AND APPLICATIONS

 The School of Computer Science and Applications is shouldered by well qualified, experienced and highly committed faculty.
 The state-of-the-art infrastructure digital classrooms, well equipped advanced computer laboratory, conference rooms and the serene academic atmosphere at REVA University will enhance the transfer as well as creation of knowledge.
 The School offers BCA, B. Sc.
-(Honors) in Computer Science with specialization in Cloud Computing and Big Data, MCA and MS (Computer Science) programs.
+(Honors) in Computer Science with specialization in Cloud Computing and Big Data, Bachelor of Science in Computer Science with Specialization in Cyber Security, Bachelor of Science in Computer Science with Specialization in Multimedia and Animation, MCA and MSc (Data Science) programs.
 The School also has research program leading to doctoral degree.
 The curriculum of both graduate and post graduate degree programs have been designed to bridge the gap between industry - academia and hence they are industry oriented.
 These programs provide ample scope to enter into a wide range of business opportunities, entrepreneurship ventures and as well as job opportunities in different sectors.
 This is reflected in various core subjects / courses offered within the program.
 Further the school provides an interactive, collaborative peer tutoring environment that encourages students to break down complex problems and develop strategies for finding solutions across a variety of situations and disciplines.
 The school aims to develop a learning community of critical thinkers who serve as models of innovative problems solving in the university environment to enrich their academic and professional careers.